Windower/Lua/addons/shortcuts/readme.md

 #Shortcuts v0.1 (beta)
 ####written by Byrth

-Applys the spellcast shortcuts and target completion to single slash commands,
+Applies the spellcast shortcuts and target completion to single slash commands,
 including emotes and checks.
 This addon is part of a larger "replacing spellcast"
 project, but its feature stands on its own so it has been released now.